The best hotels in Hangzhou

 Book Wyndham Grand in Qianjiang New Town or Holiday Inn Binjiang during bore season. both are closer to the river than West Lake hotels and you'll save yourself a ¥60 taxi each way.
 If you want a luxury option for this trip, the Four Seasons and Amanfayun both fill up 8-10 weeks out during Golden Week overlaps.

-Hangzhou's best neighborhoods
+Hangzhou's best hotel regions

 West Lake District is where you want to be first.
 If your trip is about the lake, the tea hills, and Longjing village, don't compromise on location. the extra $30-50/night is worth it every time.